krolow/cv/cv/cv-vinicius-krolow.md

 ####Software Engineer and Head of backend Team - Conrad Caine GmbH (December 2010 - January 2013)
 ####Developer and Project Leader - Conrad Caine GmbH (March 2008 - December 2010)

-I have started as a programmer at Conrad Caine, and i a short period of time i become a leader developer, and in the end of 2010, I have bocome as the head of Back-End team.
+I have started as a programmer at Conrad Caine, and in a short period of time I've become a leader developer, and in the end of 2010, I have become the head of Back-End team.

 **Here is some description of my work that I have done a long of this time:**